 • Bilingual Spanish-Speaking Services

-I was born in Cuba and came to the states as a young child.
-We first lived in Chicago and then moved to Miami.
-I fell in love with the study of the human mind in my high school psychology class.
+I fell in love with the study of the human mind during my first high school psychology class.
 While getting my undergraduate psychology degree at Florida International University, I worked at a crisis center with both children and adults.
-Valuing experiences different from what one already knows and my curious nature to explore.
+Valuing experiences different from what one already knows and my satisfying my own curious nature to explore.
 I moved to Los Angeles for my graduate work at Antioch University where I completed a Master’s degree in Clinical Psychology with Emphasis in Marriage and Family.
-I have worked in the hospital setting with children and their families mostly dealing with parent divorce, bulling and low self-esteem.
-Most of my career has been in private practice with clients of all ages seeking help with, anxiety; college bound readiness; pre-marital counseling; couples dealing with marital conflict; sexless marriage and infidelity; co-parenting and life transitions.
+I have worked in the hospital setting with children and their families mostly dealing with parent divorce, bulling, and low self-esteem.
+Most of my career has been in private practice with clients of all ages seeking help with, anxiety, college bound readiness, pre-marital counseling, couples dealing with marital conflict, communication issues, sexless marriage and infidelity, co-parenting, and life transitions.

 I value exploration of cultures and life experiences beyond what one is born into.
 I love to listen to Audiobooks, travel, spend time with my husband and cat.
 I enjoy connecting to the arts and enjoy stimulating conversations.